For this cacio e pepe recipe, pasta is tossed with butter, olive oil, Parmesan and Pecorino Romano cheeses, all dusted with lots of black pepper.

 - 1 tablespoon very coarse, freshly ground black pepper

-- 2. Drain the pasta and return it to the pot.
+- 3. Drain the pasta in a colander and dump it back on the pot.
 Drop in the butter, oil and 1/2 tablespoon pepper and stir with tongs or a large fork, lifting and folding the pasta together.
 Add about 1/4 cup of the pasta water to the pot and place it over medium-high heat.
 Cook for a minute, stirring to emulsify the sauce.
 Test a noodle to see if it’s done.
 It should still be a bit firm in the center, though not as stiff as licorice.
 Remove from the heat and sprinkle half the cheese over the pasta.
 Blend once more, then divide the pasta among four warm bowls.
 Pass the rest of the cheese and pepper at the table.

 Hungry for more?
 Chow down on these: